Sterling Sharp: Pitching style

 Sharp pitches right-handed.
 In 2017, after studying footage of Blake Treinen, Zach Britton, and others, he developed a sinker that had become his primary pitch by the 2018 season, largely supplanting his low-90s fastball in his arsenal.
 In addition to his sinker and straight fastball, Sharp also throws an above-average changeup and a slider.

 In the media, Sharp has drawn some attention for the similarity of his name to retired National Football League wide receiver Sterling Sharpe.

+Personal life

+Sharp is Catholic and married his wife Chloe in 2021 at the Cathedral of the Most Blessed Sacrament in Detroit.